Planetary Boundaries Science (PBScience) Lab

 State of the Planet.
 The Planetary Boundaries (PBs) diagram visually represents the current status of the nine PB processes that define the safe limits for our planet's health.
 Each process is quantified by one or more control variables based on observational data, model simulations and expert opinions.
 Image by Globaia.

 Planetary Boundaries are defined for the nine biophysical systems and processes that regulate the functioning of life support on Earth, and ultimately the stability and resilience of the Earth system.
 The scientifically defined boundary levels collectively define the safe operating space of the Earth system.
 Transgressing or overshooting one or more of the nine interconnected planetary boundaries leads to increasing risk, uncertainty, and ultimately a high-risk zone where destabilization of Earth’s key systems can occur.
-Currently, we have transgressed at least six of the nine planetary boundaries, so monitoring them is more important than ever.
+Currently, we have transgressed seven of the nine planetary boundaries, so monitoring them is more important than ever.

 Team